FAST & AFFORDABLE COMMERCIAL AND STRATA ELECTRICAL SERVICES

 Dec 16, 2021 | Residential Electricity

 Have you ever turned a device on in your home only to have the circuit breaker trip seconds later?
 Due to the abundance of appliances that can trip your circuit breaker, this occurrence is more common than you may think.
 Tripped circuit breakers are especially common for older homes with old electrical panels and circuit breakers, as these units may be near the end of their usable life and require replacement by a professional.
 As leading providers of commercial and residential electrical services, the team at Expert Electric knows how inconvenient a tripped breaker can be.
-That is why we have compiled a list of appliances that typically trip breakers to help homeowners understand why this occurs.
+We have compiled a list of appliances that typically trip breakers to help homeowners understand why this occurs.

 Learn about some important winter electrical safety tips.

-4 of the Most Common Causes for Tripped Circuit Breakers
+Four of the Most Common Causes for Tripped Circuit Breakers

 The following devices and appliances are among the most common causes of tripped circuit breakers in a home: